How To Make Your Own Hair Spray

 Homemade Hairspray from Two Ingredients

 Are you looking for a natural and wallet-friendly hair spray to keep your 'do in place?
-Hairsprays often contain obnoxious fragrances that can trigger allergies.
+Hairs prays often contain obnoxious fragrances that can trigger allergies.
 In addition to the holding agent, you're spewing aerosol propellants around your room and chemicals you may not fully understand.
-Wouldn't it be great to use hairspray that is all-natural and you can spritz on with confidence?
-Then, give this simple, two-ingredient recipe a try:
+Wouldn't it be great to use an all-natural hairspray that you can spritz on with confidence?
+That's what this hair spray recipe will give you.

 - Difficulty: Easy